net2cn/Real-ESRGAN_GUI/README.md

 - Visual Studio 2019 or higher.

 ## Known Issue
-- GPU support is not working.
+- GPU support is not working on some environment.
 - Directory input is not implemented yet.
 - Alpha channel will be ignored.
 - Huge memory consumption when handling large image (~1000x1000, eats up ~18.5G memory easily).